 Fibre to the premises (FTTP) broadband explained

-More than 12 million households can get what's known as fibre to the premises (FTTP) broadband, which is touted as more reliable than standard fibre and can offer speeds 30 times faster.
-We take a look at what FTTP is, if you can get it and how to switch and save.
+More than 20 million households can now get full fibre, often called 'fibre to the premises' (FTTP) broadband.
+It's touted as more reliable than standard fibre and can offer speeds 30 times faster.
+Here's what you need to know, plus how to check if you can get FTTP.

 What is fibre to the premises (FTTP) broadband?